-Prerequisites: MGT 210 or BUS 250, and MAT 109.
+Prerequisites: MGT 210 and MAT 109.
 BUS450 and MGT404 should not be taken concurrently.
 Discover the direction and control of processes that convert resources into goods and services.
 Explore the broad areas of systems design, operation, and control.
 Operations management is the planning, control, and measuring of the progress of a project within the scope of a larger program body.
 As the global economy expands, these topics become increasingly important in the United States as we struggle to maintain our lead in productivity and competition.

-Strategic Management

-Prerequisite: MGT210 or BUS 250
+Strategic Management Prerequisite: MGT210